 Using the wrong datum can seriously effect the accuracy of your GPS.
-Always set the GPS to the same datum indicated on the charts you are currently using.
+Always set the GPS to the same datum indicated on the topographical maps or charts you are currently using.
 The navigation setup page is used to select units of measurement for position format, map datum, CDI scale, and distance, speed and heading information.

-The default position setting for the GPS 45 is latitude and longitude in degrees and minutes (hdddomm.mmm').
-You may also select degrees, minutes and seconds (hdddomm'ss.s"); degrees only (hddd.dddddo); UTM coordinates; or British, Irish or Swiss Grid formats.
-To select a format:
+The default position setting for the GPS 40 is latitude and longitude in degrees and minutes (hddd°mm.mmm').
+You may also select degrees, minutes and seconds (hddd°mm'ss.s"); degrees only (hddd.ddddd°); UTM/UPS coordinates; or British, Irish or Swiss Grid formats:

-- 1. Move the field highlight to the 'position format' field and press the Key.
+- 1. Move the field highlight to the 'position format' field and press the even key. - Use the ▲ and ▼ keys to select the desired setting.
+Confirm the setting by pressing even.

 The map datum field is located just below the position format field, and comes with a WGS 84 default setting.
-Although 102 total map datums are available for use (see the map datum listing in appendix D), you should only change the datum if you are using charts that specify a different datum than WGS 84.
+Although 102 total map datums are available for use (see the map datum listing in appendix D), you should only change the datum if you are using maps or charts that specify a different datum than WGS 84.
 To enter a different map datum:

-- 1. Move the field highlight to the 'datum' field and press the Key. - Use the ▲ and ▼ keys to toggle through and select the desired setting.
-Confirm the setting by pressing the Key.
+- 1. Move the field highlight to the 'datum' field and press the enter key. - 2.
+Use the ▲ and ▼ keys to toggle through and select the desired setting.
+Confirm the setting by pressing the even key.